Below are the currently-active volunteer members of the Friends of Salter Grove, listed alphabetically.

-Michael Jarvis (general support) — Michael is an Assistant Vice President with Business Banking at Citizens Financial Group.
+Michael Jarvis (fundraising) — Michael is an Assistant Vice President with Business Banking at Citizens Financial Group.
 He is a lifelong resident of the Gaspee/ Pawtuxet area having grown up in Edgewood, not far from the Pawtuxet Village, and has since settled with his family on “the other side of the bridge” in Warwick.
 Michael recalls as a kid riding down to Salter Grove on his bike and spending summer days either fishing or just lazing on the wall with friends and is saddened at the deterioration of the park as the years have passed.

 Michael came to be associated with FoSG while working on a similar project to revive the long-neglected Bishop Playground in the Lakewood section of Warwick.
 When he learned of the plan to rehabilitate the Salter Grove he was immediately drawn to this group of like-minded individuals who were eager to improve a wonderful public resource of which he had fond memories.

 As the father of two very active young children, Michael appreciates the value of our parks and open spaces and he believes strongly in working to preserve these irreplaceable assets so they may continue to be a source of enjoyment for the community.